 Step 4.
 PhoneRescue – iOS data recovery could show you messages in iTunes backup.
 Select the messages you want to recover.
 Click the To Computer or To iDevice tab to recover.

-Now you know if iTunes would backup text messages/iMessages and how to extract them to computer or iPhone iPad.
-If you have any questions about this post, AnyTrans or PhoneRescue, please be free to leave comments below.
+Now you know if iTunes would backup text messages/iMessages and how to extract them to a computer or iPhone iPad.
+If you have any questions about this post, please be free to leave comments below.
 By the way, if you find this post helpful, we’d appreciate it if you can share it with others.
 Also, to back up messages selectively would be much easier with PhoneTrans and AnyTrans, why not give them a try?

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >